kprotty/zap/blog.md

             return into.buffer[new_tail % N]
 ```

 You can ignore the details but just know that this algorithm is nice because it allows stealing to happen concurrently to producing.
 Stealing can also happen concurrently to other steal()s and pop()s without ever having to block the thread by issuing a syscall.
-Basically, we've made the serialization points (places where mutual exclusion is needed) to be atomic operations which happen in hardware while locks serialize entire OS threads with syscalls.
+Basically, we've made the serialization points (places where mutual exclusion is needed) to be the atomic operations which happen in hardware instead of locks which serialize entire OS threads using syscalls.

 Unfortunately, this algorithm is only for a bounded array. `N` could be pretty small relative to the overall Tasks that may be queued on a given thread so we need a way to hold tasks which overflow, but without re-introducing locks.
 This is where other implementations stop but we can keep going with more realizations.